CoFH/cofh.github.io/docs/satchel/index.md

 satchels or [strongboxes](/docs/strongbox/).

 ### Item transfer
-When used on a block that stores items, a satchel transfers its stored items into the block.
+A satchel's contents can be transferred into a block that stores items by using the satchel on the block while sneaking.

 ### Auto-collect
 A satchel is able to automatically store items picked up by its user.
 This is